ouyangw/fansite-analytics-challenge/src/README.md

 One note before we move on to next topic, an alternative to a vector is a binary search tree and the time complexity of changing an element (deleting the old and inserting the new element) is O(2\*log(10)).
-But 10 is a relatively small number such that using a bubbling algorithm with vector is sufficient.
+10 is a relatively small number such that using a bubbling algorithm with vector is also efficient.
+But we cannot use a heap here because we need the ordering of the 10 element rather than only the least active host among the 10 most active hosts.

 ### Offline vs. Online